udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Most of the components needed for PhosPay already exist.
 We just need to copy them and make modifications.

-H. Investment needed for Search Engine or PhosKnow
+## E. Investment needed for Phosway ...
+Search Engine or PhosKnow

 PhosEngine or PhosKnow are more complicated to grasp for users … ??